-bioxtasraw.RAWAPI.subtract (profiles, bkg_profile, forced=False, full=False) Subtracts a background profile from the other input profiles.
+bioxtasraw.RAWAPI.subtract (profiles, bkg_profile, forced=False, full=False, copy_metadata=True) Subtracts a background profile from the other input profiles.

-- profiles (list) A list of profiles (bioxtasraw.SASM.SASM) to be subtracted. - bkg_profile (bioxtasraw.SASM.SASM) The background profile to subtract from the profiles. - forced (bool, optional) If True, RAW will attempt to subtract profiles even if the q vectors do not agree.
-Defaults to False.

-• full (bool, optional) - If False, RAW will only use the portion of the profile between the defined q start and q end indices.
+- profiles (list) A list of profiles (bioxtasraw.
+SASM.
+SASM) to be subtracted. - bkg_profile (bioxtasraw.SASM.SASM) The background profile to subtract from the profiles. - forced (bool, optional) If True, RAW will attempt to subtract profiles even if the q vectors do not agree.
+Defaults to False. - full (bool, optional) If False, RAW will only use the portion of the profile between the defined q start and q end indices.
 If True, RAW will use the full q range of the profile, regardless of the defined q start and end indices.
-Defaults to False.
+Defaults to False. - copy_metadata (bool, optional) If True, RAW will copy add add to the metadata for the averaged file.
+In some cases this can significantly slow down the processing, so if you don't need the metadata, such as a profile generated as an intermediate in a calculation but not saved, set this to false.
+Defaults to True.

 Returns sub_profiles - A list of subtracted profiles.
-Each entry in the list corresponds to the same entry in the input profiles list with the bkg profile subtracted from it.
+Each entry in the list corresponds to the same entry in the input profiles list with the bkg_profile subtracted from it.